joseech28/osticket-prereqs/README.md

 <img src="https://imgur.com/hTm6u9Z.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-15. Note that some extensions are not enabled
-Go back to IIS, sites -> Default -> osTicket Double-click PHP Manager
-Click “Enable or disable an extension”
-Enable: php_imap.dll
-Enable: php_intl.dll
-Enable: php_opcache.dll
-Refresh the osTicket site in your browse, observe the changes
+15. After that, I check that all required PHP extensions are enabled in IIS.
+I navigate to IIS > Sites > Default > osTicket and double-click PHP Manager.
+Then, I click "Enable or disable an extension" and enable the following extensions: php_imap.dll, php_intl.dll, and php_opcache.dll.
+Finally, I refresh the osTicket site in my browser and verify the changes.
+14. Following that, I rename the "ost-sampleconfig.php" file located in C:\inetpub\wwwroot\osTicket\include to "ost- config.php".
+This file contains the configuration settings for osTicket.
 </p>
 <br />
 <p>